eleco/twitter-kotlin-collector/README.md

 # twitter-link-collector

-This program periodically polls the twitter home timeline, filters the tweets containing an url, and email the url and title in batches (of 10)
+This program periodically polls the twitter home timeline, filters the tweets containing an url, and emails the url and title to the email address configured in application.properties

 ### Prerequisites